-The latest and most rigorous study was conducted with nearly 1,500 children in Norway.
+The largest study to date was conducted with nearly 1,500 children in Norway.
 Published in 2012, it made a number of positive findings about the programme’s effects on children.
 It found that participation in Zippy’s Friends significantly improved children’s coping skills, as had been found in earlier studies.
 Teachers assessed that children’s academic skills had improved too.
 The programme significantly reduced bullying, and, in a new finding, reported that the social climate in the classroom was improved.

 Another comprehensive study was conducted by the Health Promotion Research Centre at the National University of Ireland, Galway.
 This randomized control trial involved 730 children from 42 schools in the West of Ireland.
 The results, published in April 2010, showed that the programme was successfully implemented and that teachers were ‘consistently positive’ about it.
 Taking part in Zippy’s Friends ‘significantly improved the emotional literacy and coping skills of the children, reduced their hyperactivity levels and led to improved relationships in the classroom.’
 Another encouraging finding was that 77 per cent of teachers who taught the programme said that it had a positive effect on children’s academic achievement.